 “Managing cloud costs was at the top of companies’ 2019 priority list for the third year in a row” – Rightscale, State of The Cloud Survey 2019

-Public loud computing services are, in most cases, a more cost-efficient way for organisations to run workloads than investing in their own infrastructure.
+Public cloud computing services are, in most cases, a more cost-efficient way for organisations to run workloads than investing in their own infrastructure.
 Private infrastructure needs to be able to deal with peaks in demand, even if they are relatively rare.
 Public cloud infrastructure offers automated scaling of available resources on a pay-as-you-use basis.

 That means extra resources are only paid for during occasional peaks.
 Organisations are not left with a choice between investing in sometimes very expensive infrastructure that is only occasionally needed or suffering downtime or outages during peaks in workload.